ankraft/ACME-oneM2M-CSE/docs/ACMEScript-metatags.md

 When the *interval* argument is present it must be a positive float number that specifies the interval, in seconds, after which the script is repeatedly run again.

-If this meta tag is present, with or without the *interval* argument, the environment variable `is-autorun` is set to *true* when the script is run.
+If this meta tag is present, with or without the *interval* argument, the environment variable `tui.autorun` is set to *true* when the script is run.

 Example: